Have you just opened your electric smoker to find a nasty sight? Burnt food particles, grease, grime, nasty stains — maybe even mold!

 After soaking for an hour, the grease and grime should be loose.
 Use a sponge or cloth to remove it.
 Scrub well for a deep clean.
 Don’t worry if the grill and other parts are discolored.
 This is normal for a smoker.

-Dry well with a towel or let the parts air dry in a warm breezy spot.
+Dry well with a dish towel or let the parts air dry in a warm breezy spot.

 Moving onto the outside of the smoker, we’ll show you how to wash an electric smoker’s bottoms and sides.
 It might be tempting to tip your smoker upside down to reach the bottom, but always keep the smoker vertical.

 Combine hot water and ½ cup of dish soap in a basin.